Frequently Asked Questions

 How can I donate?We don't accept donations (it could be a conflict of interest).

 Can we use your graphs?Yes.
 You can use any of our work free of charge.

 Please send us corrections, updates, or comments.
-Vaccines and treatments are both extremely valuable and complementary.
+Vaccines and treatments are both valuable and complementary.
 All practical, effective, and safe means should be used.
-Elimination of COVID-19 is a race against viral evolution.
 No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
-Denying the efficacy of any method increases the risk of COVID-19 becoming endemic; and increases mortality, morbidity, and collateral damage.
+Denying the efficacy of any method increases mortality, morbidity, collateral damage, and the risk of endemic status.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
-Treatment protocols for physicians are available from the FLCCC.
+FLCCC and WCH provide treatment protocols.